Nurgak/Smartphone-sensor-data-collection-application/README.md

 ### Examples

 The application has been tested with the following applications that were custom made for it, they can be used to build other scripts.
-The communication is done via WiFi sockets, the smartphone and the client computer have to be on the same network.
+The communication is done via TCP/IP socket (WiFi), the smartphone and the client computer have to be on the same network.

 #### Python terminal